Cash Flow Statement for Your Business Plan

 The statement of cash flow starts by looking at the beginning cash and then makes adjustments for things that happen during the period, which impact cash.
 Finally, the ending cash is calculated for the month.
 The current month’s ending cash is next month’s starting cash.
-Open the sample statement of cash flow and step through it from top to bottom.
+Open the sample statement of cash flow (below) and step through it from top to bottom.
 This example will serve as a template for your own cash flow statement.

 The starting point for cash flow is the Net Ordinary Income from the income statement.
 From there, we’ll make adjustments to track actual inflows and outflows of cash.

 Increase / (Decrease) in Accounts Receivable.
 This adjustment can seem counterintuitive at first.
 It is easiest to understand using the example of the first month of the new business.
 The income statement showed revenue of $1,000.
 Since the amounts were invoiced on terms of net 30, no cash has yet been received.
 Therefore, accounts receivable increased by $1,000.

 On the sample cash flow statement, look at the January “(Increase) / Decrease in Accounts Receivable.”
 To reconcile net ordinary income to cash, we have to subtract $1,000.
 The cash flow statement has to show the change in accounts receivable from one month to the next.

 In our sample financial statements, we made the assumption that 100% of the previous month’s sales will be collected in the next month, and none of the current month’s sales are collected in the current month.
 Assumptions such as this are reasonable taken as an average and can be used to forecast this line item of your cash flow statement.